stevejoels54/AirSentry-alx/README.md

 The app will be accessible at http://127.0.0.1:5000/airsentry/api/v1/.

-API Endpoints
+## API Endpoints

-GET /airsentry/api/v1/: Returns information about the Indoor Air Quality Monitoring API and project.
+The AirSentry API provides endpoints to manage devices, readings, and notifications.

+### Device Endpoints

-GET /airsentry/api/v1/devices: Returns a list of devices.
+- GET /airsentry/api/v1/devices: Returns a list of devices.
-POST /airsentry/api/v1/devices: Creates a new device.
+- POST /airsentry/api/v1/devices: Creates a new device.
-GET /airsentry/api/v1/devices/<device_id>: Returns information about a specific device.
+- GET /airsentry/api/v1/devices/<device_id>: Returns information about a specific device.
-PUT /airsentry/api/v1/devices/<device_id>: Updates information about a specific device.
+- PUT /airsentry/api/v1/devices/<device_id>: Updates information about a specific device.
-DELETE /airsentry/api/v1/devices/<device_id>: Deletes a specific device.
+- DELETE /airsentry/api/v1/devices/<device_id>: Deletes a specific device.

+### Reading Endpoints

-GET /airsentry/api/v1/readings: Returns a list of readings.
+- GET /airsentry/api/v1/readings: Returns a list of readings.
+- GET /airsentry/api/v1/readings/<device_id>: Returns most recent reading from the device
-POST /airsentry/api/v1/readings: Creates a new reading.
+- POST /airsentry/api/v1/readings: Creates a new reading.

+### Notification Endpoints

-GET /airsentry/api/v1/notifications: Returns a list of notifications.
+- GET /airsentry/api/v1/notifications: Returns a list of notifications.
-POST /airsentry/api/v1/notifications: Creates a new notification.
+- POST /airsentry/api/v1/notifications: Creates a new notification.

-##Contributing
+## Contributing

 If you'd like to contribute to this project, please follow these guidelines:

 Fork the repository.